nelhage/blog.nelhage.com/content/draft/property-testing-like-afl.md

-Importantly, since this search process will run as a separate job, it will discover bugs asynchronously to my main development process, and not block PRs or break trunk, and I can address these bugs on whatever timeline I see fit, after triaging or otherwise evaluating severity or urgency.
+Importantly, since this search process will run as a separate job, it will discover bugs asynchronously to my main development process, and not block PRs or break trunk.
+I can then triage and address these bugs on whatever timeline I see fit, making my own judgment of severity or urgency.

-Additionally, any failures found in this mode will generate output that includes a formatted example that I can copy-paste directly into the committed examples list and commit; This makes local reproduction easy, since a `make test` will now run this test case and demonstrate the failure for me, and also ensures that this bug is never regressed, by directly testing this test case on every future CI run, once I do
+Additionally, any failures found in this mode will generate output that includes a formatted example that I can copy-paste directly into the committed examples list and commit.
+This makes local reproduction easy, since a `make test` will now run this test case and demonstrate the failure for me, and also ensures that this bug is never regressed, by directly testing this test case on every future CI run, once I do